cezaraugusto/webpack-browser-extension-polyfill/README.md

 If you use webpack and want your extension to run on both Firefox and all Chromium-based browsers, use this plugin.

-The polyfill allows extensions that use the Promise-based WebExtension/BrowserExt API via Mozilla's [WebExtension browser API Polyfill](https://github.com/mozilla/webextension-polyfill), being standardized by the W3 Browser Extensions group to run on Chromium-based browsers with minimal or no changes.
+Via Mozilla's [WebExtension browser API Polyfill](https://github.com/mozilla/webextension-polyfill), this webpack plugin allows extensions that use the Promise-based WebExtension/BrowserExt API, being standardized by the W3 Browser Extensions group to run on Chromium-based browsers with minimal or no changes.
 [See the polyfill docs](https://github.com/mozilla/webextension-polyfill/#webextension-browser-api-polyfill) for specific info.

 Forget manual _polyfilling_.
-Adds full polyfill support on every file declared in your manifest file. **Including in background and content scripts**.
+This plugin goal is to add full polyfill support to every file declared in your manifest file. **Including in background and content scripts**.
 Zero-config for that.

 ## Installation